joxkalna/platform-quality-lab/docs/pact/08-adoption-plan.md

 ## Phase 2: First Provider

-**Goal:** The provider is registered with the Broker and has a green baseline in all environments.
+**Goal:** The provider is registered with the Broker, merged to main, and deployed with a green baseline in all environments — before any consumer writes a single pact test.

-Pick the provider service first.
-This is the service that serves the API — the one that will be verified against consumer contracts.
+The provider goes first and goes all the way to main.
+This is safe because:
+- `failIfNoPactsFound: false` means verification passes when no consumer has published a pact yet
+- `can-i-deploy` passes because no consumers have contracts against this provider
+- The pipeline is fully green with zero pacts — that's the expected state at this point

+Do not start consumer work until the provider is merged, deployed, and recorded on the Broker.
+The consumer needs a registered provider to publish pacts against.

 ### Steps